Exmoor Dark Skies

 Exmoor Dark Sky Reserve is rightly proud of being the first dark sky reserve in Europe.
 We have minimal light pollution and on a cloudless night you can see the milky way, thousands of stars and astronomical sights with the naked eye.

-The popular Exmoor Dark Skies Festival is back for 2023 and will take place from Friday 13th October to Sunday 29th October.
+The popular Exmoor Dark Skies Festival usually takes in late October and early November each year .
 With a variety of festival events for families and adults taking place all over Exmoor, why not book yourself some accommodation and make a holiday of it?

-For more information about the Exmoor Dark Skies Festival 2023 keep an eye on the Exmoor National Park Dark Skies pages.
-Also, check out the Visit Exmoor Event pages for event listings throughout the festival.
+For more information about the Exmoor Dark Skies Festival keep an eye on the Exmoor National Park Dark Skies pages.
+Also, check out the Visit Exmoor Events Calendar for event listings throughout the festival.

 Some particularly good spots for family stargazing are: